rvandewater/ReciPys/paper/paper.md

 Robust machine‑learning results in science hinge on transparent, reproducible data‑preprocessing—yet in Python, these steps are typically spread across ad‑hoc notebooks or are buried inside opaque scripts; that is, if this code is even made available.
-Additionally, most variable semantics are unclear (*Which columns are outcomes?
-IDs?
-Time stamps?*);
-this encourages accidental data leakage when "fitting" transforms on the full dataset, confounding research results, complicating peer review, and hindering reuse.
-Researchers and engineers working with longitudinal or regulated data ( e.g., energy production, finance, and environmental monitoring) especially need pipelines they are able to audit, serialize, and hand to collaborators without reverse‑engineering a tangle of imperative code [@10.1145/3641525].
+Additionally, most variable semantics are unclear.
+These problems confound research results, complicate peer review, and hinder reuse.
+Researchers and engineers working with longitudinal regulated data ( e.g., energy production, finance, and environmental monitoring) especially need pipelines they are able to audit, serialize, and hand to collaborators without reverse‑engineering a tangle of imperative code [@10.1145/3641525].
 The lack of reproducibility has been documented extensively in